sharetribe/flex-docs/src/docs/tutorial-transaction-process/customize-pricing/index.md

 ...
 ```

-After adding the new translations keys and some padding to price input
+After adding the new microcopy keys and some padding to price input
 in CSS file, the EditListingPricingPanel should look something like
 this: